Chapter 14 – Thoughts on Remission

 The next post/chapter will be titled something like, “Attitudes…”

-If you would like an email notification for new posts coming up (at least a doz. planned), then please leave your details here
+If you would like an email notification for new posts coming up, then please leave your details here

 The content presented on the site is in no way intended as medical advice.
 Or as a substitute for medical treatment.
 Guidance from your doctor or other health care professional should always be sought.
 Be involved with them on all levels.